 The three positions that have been disappointments are Bunge Limited (BG), The Procter & Gamble Company (PG), and International Business Machines Corporation (IBM).

 Bunge is heavily weighted to the agriculture sector, and as every commodity continues to prove over time, pricing, supply, and the business in general are volatile.

 Procter & Gamble has a great dividend and that’s what is keeping investors interested.
 It’s just a very slow-growth story, being so global and mature.

-I always follow … Read More
+I always follow IBM as … Read More

 Despite a difficult start to the year, countless positions recently turned higher, even among slow-growth names.